openvpn - interact with the OpenVPN client

 Before starting an OpenVPN connection, be sure that the NAT32 Interface selection algorithm is set to main.
 Any other value will render the connection inoperable.

-For convenience, this page can be used to interact with the OpenVPN application.
-The page has been designed for use on mobile devices and should be customized as needed.
+For convenience, the Control Panel can be used to control OpenVPN connection behaviour.
+The Control Panel has been designed for use on mobile devices and should be customized as needed.

 For even more convenience, this User Interface can be used to control OpenVPN connections, select a gateway and set Filters and Blocks.